polyvariant/better-tostring/README.md

 1. Add it to `./scala-versions`
 2. Run `sbt generateAll`
-3. Commit and open a pull request.s
+3. Commit and open a pull request.

 ## Maintainers